112002/CS_Project_Ideas/README.md

 - <b>2.
 JAVA</b>

 This language could make you learn different programming concepts that do not exist in Python.
 You will definitely come to know what I mean when you are done learning both the languages.
 While JAVA is a statically-typed language, Python is a dynamically-typed one.
 Learning both the languages would definitely gain you more understanding of any coding and this builds you the basic programming concepts in your mind.
+These languages are in high demand in every company which would be employable and form the basic foundation to proceed further in the future.